-Compilation and presentation of monetary and interest rates statistics data are based on the international recommendations and standards, in particularly:
+Compilation and presentation of monetary statistics data are based on the international recommendations and standards, in particularly:

-- ✓ Monetary and Financial Statistics Manual, IMF, 2000; - ✓ Monetary and Financial Statistics Compilation Guide, IMF, 2008; - ✓ System of National Accounts SNA 93, UN. - ✓ Regulation of the ECB concerning statistics on interest rates.1
+- ✓ Monetary and Financial Statistics Manual, IMF, 2000; - ✓ Monetary and Financial Statistics Compilation Guide, IMF, 2008; - ✓ System of National Accounts SNA 93, UN.

 2. Reporting units